 There’s no substitute for visiting Chinatown as you clean, cook and decorate for Chinese New Year.
 However, it is possible to pick up essentials like red envelopes, paper cuttings, a divided platter for a Tray of Togetherness and glutinous rice for tang yuan online.
 For more, see our Guide to Chinese New Year.

 Red envelopes filled with lucky money are an iconic symbol of Chinese New Year.
-This design features the Chinese character for good fortune, fish symbolizing abundance and lotus flowers symbolizing many children and luck.
+This design features script characters, oranges and a traditional longevity knot expressing the hope for a life filled with happiness.

 Good Luck Banner